induktio/thinker/Details.md

 53. Fix GSP defense bonus range sometimes not being accurate at three tiles like the manual implies.
 54. Fix inconsistent effects with unit repair facilities and Citizens Defense Force when the base tile is defended by an unit owned by third faction.
 The facility or the secret project providing it must be built by the base owner for it to have an effect.
 55. Fix issues where the game did not calculate upgrade costs correctly when the unit count exceeded 255.
 The costs will be applied correctly even if Security Nexus may show an inaccurate number.
 56. Patch the game to also parse "Free Technology" defined for each facility.
-This causes new bases to have these facilities built for free when `facility_free_tech` option is enabled.
-This does not exclude facility maintenance costs.
+This causes new bases to have these facilities built for free while it does not exclude facility maintenance costs.
+57. Faction config reader also parses social effect priority/opposition values (e.g. ECONOMY) defined for each faction.
+These may have minor effect on AI social engineering choices while original game always ignored these values.

 Scient's patch